Do you want to develop your skills as a string player?

-There will be daily evening activities including recitals, sessions on orchestral playing and much more.
+There will be daily evening activities including recitals, sessions on orchestral playing and much more!
 In addition, there will be lots of fun activities like games and movies.
-Students will also have the opportunity to experiment and jam on electric string instruments.

 High school students, ages 13-18.